 - Environmental Planning and Historic Preservation (EHP) Compliance.
 Recipients must comply with all applicable EHP laws, regulations, Executive Orders, and agency guidance.
 Recipients are strongly encouraged to discuss projects with federal grant program officers to understand EHP restrictions, requirements, and review processes prior to starting the project. - NIMS.
 Homeland Security Presidential Directive 5 (HSPD-5), Management of Domestic Incidents, requires the adoption of NIMS to strengthen and standardize preparedness response, and to receive preparedness grant funding.
 State, local, tribal, and territorial recipients should ensure that they meet, or are working to meet, the most recent NIMS implementation and reporting requirements as described in the applicable Notice of Funding Opportunity and NIMS Implementation Objectives published by FEMA.41 - Stakeholder Preparedness Review (SPR) Submittal.
 The Stakeholder Preparedness Review replaces the State Preparedness Report.
-Section 652(c) of the Post-Katrina Emergency Management Reform Act of 2006 (Public Law 109-295), 6 U.S.C. §752(c), requires any state that receives federal preparedness assistance administered by DHS to submit an SPR to FEMA.
-The SPR is a selfproperty may be subject to special terms and conditions.
-Recipients should work closely with grant officers on these projects.
+Section 652(c) of the Post-Katrina Emergency Management Reform Act of 2006 (Public Law 109-295), 6 U.S.C. §752(c), requires any state, territory, urban area, or tribe that receives federal preparedness assistance administered by DHS to submit an SPR to FEMA.
+The SPR is a self-assessment of a jurisdiction's current capability levels against the targets identified in the Threat and Hazard Identification and Risk Assessment (THIRA).
+Jurisdictions use